 Hall of Pillars

 Past the archway is a room of immense proportions.
 Throughout the room are wide pillars who support the ceiling of this underground structure.
 Around these pillars crystal lights are placed which give the place an eerie feel because their lights are much dimmer than normal.
-Throughout this room 11,111 solid stone tables are placed in, what seems, an unorganised way.
+Throughout this room 11,111 solid stone tables are placed in, what seems, an unorganised way around one empty table in the middle.
 On each table a corpse lies on its back, covered by a sheer cloth.
 At the foot of each table, old Ealdorian runes can be found.
 Possibly they depict the name and perhaps year of dead of the person who lies on the table.
 Without a means to translate we can only guess.

-One thing that puzzles scientists and obscurists alike is the fact that although the corpses all wear jewelery and remarkably intact clothing, nothing has ever been taken.
+Something else which puzzles scientists and obscurists alike is the fact, although the corpses all wear jewelery and remarkably intact clothing, nothing has ever been taken.
 The site is believed to be at least 20,000 years old.
 It seems unlikely that no one else found it before the hunters of Ishdal did.
 Some believe its remote and inhospitable location is to blame for that.
 Yet for almost fifteen centuries scholars from all over the world visited the place.
 Why has no one ever taken anything from this place?
 Why is no one today willing to?
 Even those who visited the place can not explain it.
 It is as though some higher power keeps watch over this frozen necropolis.